MarkShaio/Badge-Test-Code/README.md

 from the SPI is not connected properly .

 3.debug1.ino will let you check whether your switch is working.
 The LED on board should toggle along with the switch.

+4.In "Latest PCB Version", you will find the most up to date version of my board.
+If you want to use it there is one thing that you need to change.
+The bottom right corner of the switch must not be covered by the ground plane.
+So remove the ground plane on the right side and recreate that ground plane.